 Asymmetrical balance is informal, dynamic, and unorganized.
 It may appear to be random, but the composition will balance.

 An artist gets flexibility and freedom of expression when his composition has asymmetric balance.
-Asymmetry is more interesting as there are different elements and are mostly not repeated.
+Asymmetry is more interesting as different elements are mostly not repeated.

 Principles of Art Radial Balance